luklewluk/RTBox/README.md

 ### WebSockets?
 There is lots of good working AJAX shoutboxes!
 A lot of websites and forums use simple shoutbox which refreshs every X seconds.
 To avoid unnecessary connections between browser and server, people designed WebSockets for synchronous connection (which is the best for Chats, ShoutBoxes, etc.).
+I wanted to try this new technology and check if it works as good as people say.
+It does.
+Try it yourself :)

 ### Can I implement it into [forum engine]?